rhasanbd/Linear-Neural-Networks/README.md

 These notebooks provide an introduction to Linear Neural Networks (LNNs). a LNN can learn only linear functions using a single layer of neuron(s).
 We create LNNs for solving binary and multi-class classification problems.

-- Binary Clasification: the logistic regression technique is casted as a LNN model with a single neuron
+- Binary Clasification: the logistic regression model is casted as a LNN model with a single neuron

-- Multi-class Classification: the softmax regression technique is casted as a LNN model with multiple neurons in layer.
+- Multi-class Classification: the softmax regression model is casted as a LNN model with multiple neurons.
 The number of neurons is equal to the number of classes.

-Following is brief description of the notebooks.
+The following gives a brief description of the notebooks.

 - Notebook 1: Logistic regression as LNN for binary classification (linearly separable data)